mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 - Bullet sponges at higher difficulty have been noticeably reduced.
 - Head DT/DR is now separated from the body, meaning helmets are necessary for head protection.
 - Power Armor is now big and bulky with custom animations and sounds.
-- You can bash enemies with your weapon like in FO4.
 - You can use your Pip-Boy as a real-time immersive minimap by holding "Q".
 - Some dialogue checks have been changed from Speech to Charisma where logically applicable, giving the once useless SPECIAL stat more of a reason to exist.